Recipes : Desserts

 Remove from the oven and let the cake cool for 10 to 15 minutes.
 Unmold the cake, invert onto a platter and remove the parchment paper.
 Invert the cake again onto another platter to have the top of the cake right side up.

 In a small saucepan, mix the apricot glaze with the lime juice.
-Set over medium heat and simmer for a couple minute.
+Set over medium heat and simmer for a couple of minutes.

 With a brush, spread the apricot glaze on the outer circumference, about 1 to 2 inches, on the top of the cake.
 Sprinkle the glazed area with the toasted sliced almonds.
 You may serve the cake with whipped cream on the side, or on the top of the cake.